Reusing connection with HTTP Keep-Alive in Nodejs

 Benefits of using HTTP keep-alive

-- We saw almost 25% reduction in container count required to handle the same amount workloads.
+- We observed almost a 25% reduction in the number of containers required to handle the same workload.

-- Reduced New Connection count in ELB of downstream services.
+- We reduced the number of new connections in the ELB of downstream services.

-- Less strain to our DNS service and don’t hit AWS DNS limits.
+- We eased the strain on our DNS service and avoided hitting AWS DNS limits.